metamath/lamp-guide/docs/index.md

    (text file).

 Throughout metamath-lamp there are various tooltips.
-So if you hover over an iteractive item, in most cases the tool will provide a brief explanation of what that item does.
+So if you hover over an interactive item, in most cases the tool will provide a brief explanation of what that item does.
 You don't need to memorize this guide!